 He has finished school and is working on the Kilimanjaro as a guide, often with Yusuf.
 He is married and has one son.
 Thanks for supporting him.
 He also opened a small store in town with funds JOS provided.

 Name: Aziza (older) and Aisha

 Sponsorship status: fully sponsored

-Bio: Aziza is Yusuph’s niece.
-He took her in when his brother died.
-She is 18 and fell behind in her education because she lived in the hills for a long time where she didn’t have access to school.
-She plays netball at school now.
-She likes to cook and often does the family’s cooking.
+Bio: Aziza and Aisha are Yusuf’s niece.
+He took them in when his brother died.
+They fell behind in their education because they lived in the hills for a long time where they didn’t have access to school.

 Name: Hemed (older)